Reading time: 9 min.

 How often should you wash your hair?

 Washing your hair regularly keeps it clean and promotes good scalp health.
 Most people should wash their hair at least every two to three days.
-(Dry shampoo may not cause hair loss, but it’s no replacement for a proper hair wash.)

-How often you should wash your hair can depend on your hair type, texture, and styling preferences.
+How often you wash your hair can depend on your hair type, texture, and styling preferences.
 Those with tightly coiled hair may find their hair becomes drier with more frequent washing.

 Additionally, if you’ve had chemical treatments or a hair transplant, you may be advised to wash your hair on a specific schedule.
 Find out more about washing your hair after a hair transplant.